Burnie had always appeared to be an idiot.

 I wasn’t there when it happened, but T was.

 Ricky and Johnny have a very tight-knit extended family: religious, community-minded, and fierce.
-It is of such size that there are several catered events a year: weddings, anniversaries, memorial services, holidays.
-If you work these events, you come, through reputation or witnessing something, to know a number of them.
+The family is of such size that there are several catered events a year: weddings, anniversaries, memorial services, holidays.
+If you work these events, you come, through reputation or by actually witnessing something, to know them.

 A catering kitchen is a machine.
 Everything is a matter of timing; for the machine to run properly, it must fire on all cylinders, in order.
-One bad cylinder and the whole thing seizes.
+One bad cylinder and the whole thing seizes up.

 Burnie was a bad cylinder.